Hausdorff dimension estimates for Sudler products with positive lower bound: Introduction and statement of results

 \subsection{Structure of the paper}

 The rest of the article is structured as follows.
 In Section \ref{prereq}, we recall elementary facts as well as results from various preceding articles on Sudler products that will be applied later.
-In Section \ref{main_ideas}, we present the main idea and prove how Theorem \ref{thm_main} can be deduced from the two main lemmas in this article (Lemmas \ref{new_idea_lem} and \ref{main_techn_lem_variant}).
+In Section \ref{main_ideas}, we present the main idea, and prove how Theorem \ref{thm_main} can be deduced from the two main lemmas in this article (Lemmas \ref{new_idea_lem} and \ref{main_techn_lem_variant}).
 In Section \ref{Hk_section}, we construct a family of functions that plays a key role in this paper and prove Lemma \ref{new_idea_lem}.
 Finally, in Section \ref{case_study}, we compute various estimates for the functions constructed in Section \ref{Hk_section} and prove Lemma \ref{main_techn_lem_variant}.
+The proof of Theorem \ref{thm_Gauss} is quite independent from our main argument, and therefore we put it into the Appendix.